Fozzyack/simple-fuzzy-finder/README.md

 ## Solution

 Create a simple fuzzy finder for your files.
+And make script installation easy.

 ## How it's going to work

-Currently, it should read all the files in the current directory (or a directory provided).
-Then, it should allow the user to search through all of the files and move into (```cd```) into that directory.
-Might make it look nice but idk yet.
+- Make a scoring algorithm for files
+- The highest scores should be the files we are looking for
+- Split the directory files into batches for multithreading
+- Make it look pretty

 ## Tech

 Will be using C++.
 For the speed.
 Might try to add multithreading for no the memes.

-## Other features to add

-Change search so that it is case insensitive.
+## Implementation

+- [x] Implement __ncurses__
+- [x] Create new terminal Screen instead of using stdout
+- [x] Get starting path using the C++ __FILESYSTEM__
+- [x] Recursively get all other paths
+- [x] Use multithreading to set up terminal and get directories simultaneously
+- [x] Set up loop which runs on keystroke
+- [x] Enable function keys, arrows and scroll
+- [x] Split directories into chunks for __MULTITHREADING__
+- [x] Use __MUTEX__ and locks to deal with raceconditions when fuzzy finding
+- [x] Design Fuzzy Finding Scoring Algorithm
+- [x] Implement Algorithm
+- [x] Set up Display
+- [x] Add Colour to show user search
+- [x] Add icons to search